 The following may NOT be considered as "parents":

-For additional information, visit the USDOE Federal Student Aid page on Dependency Status.
+For information visit the Federal Student Aid page on Dependency Status.

 Students identified in these categories for financial aid will be considered Independent for financial aid purposes.
 The Maryland Higher Education Commission has programs to grant tuition waivers for foster care and unaccompanied homeless youth.
 Applications for both of these waivers are available through the financial aid office.

 Foster care youth may also qualify for Education and Training Voucher Program (ETV) benefits.
 ETV offers financial assistance to eligible youth to attend an accredited college, university, vocational or technical college.
 The maximum ETV award is $5,000 per academic year.
 Awards vary and not every qualified youth will receive the maximum amount.
 ETV funds may be used for tuition, fees, books and supplies, housing, transportation, and other education-related costs.
 Interested students must contact the ETV coordinator for their state of residence to apply for this benefit.

 Do not automatically assume that dependent students receive less aid.
 Students can show less financial need than independent students because the FAFSA formula is only considering their income and one person to support in the household.

 You can use the Federal Student Aid Estimator to help calculate your financial aid eligibility.